Verify ACH Account Information & High Risk Options

 1. Click Tenants

-2. Right-click a Tenant and chose Online Payments from the menu
+2. Right-click a Tenant and choose Online Payments from the menu

 3. Click Payment Account